 - Duplicate your "background" layer

-THREE times, rename these layers "small", "medium" and "extreme"
+THREE times, double click on the names in your LAYER STACK to rename these layers "small", "medium" and "extreme"

 - Use the Layer EYEBALLS to reveal

 Click to add a couple of anchor points, move each anchor point